turingschool/mod-0-curriculum/session4/index.md

 <a name="gists"></a>
 ## Gists and Markdown

-Markdown is a syntax used to create formatted text elements (like headings, paragraphs, lists, etc.).
+<span class="vocab">Markdown</span> is a syntax used to create formatted text elements (like headings, paragraphs, lists, etc.).
 Markdown is processed into HTML elements:

 ```
 # My Heading